taddison/personal-site/content/blog/2018/12/adding-caching-to-your-powershell-scripts/index.md

 ## The Problem

-The [SQLChecks][SQLChecks Repo] library contains a set of [Pester][Pester Repo] tests that are designed to compare expected configuration against actual configuration.
+The [SQLChecks][sqlchecks repo] library contains a set of [Pester][pester repo] tests that are designed to compare expected configuration against actual configuration.
 The first step of any per-database check is to query the instance (`Get-DatabasesToCheck`) and get a list of databases to test.
 This query can end up being very slow (tens of seconds) when the server has a lot of availability group databases.

 The typical invocation looks something like this (simplified for clarity):